What is Pass/Fail Grading?

 One of the positives about a pass/fail system is that it eliminates the student’s desire to simply achieve a high letter grade, and thus they can focus on experiential learning.
 Students can perform to the best of their own ability instead of being measured against a standard.
 The letter grading system is arguably based on how well a student follows directions while the pass/fail system looks at innovation and motivation.

-Sometimes students in self-designed learning environments over design their learning goals.
+Sometimes students in self-designed learning environments over-design their learning goals.
 As a result, they only achieve a portion of what they set out to do within a given semester, quarter, or term.
-If the student were being graded with a letter grade then the incompletion of their plan could be seen as a failure.
-However, in the pass/fail system, a student could be still pass while being recognized for what they did accomplish.
+If the student were being graded with a letter grade, then the incompletion of their plan might be seen as a failure.
+However, in the pass/fail system, the student could be still pass while being recognized for what they did accomplish.
+This is a generalization, of course, and varies per institution.

 Standardized requirements and testing work well on subjects such as mathematics or history, while pass/fail works well with creative arts.